 This Division applies only to a single tier strata scheme.

-[Section 21B inserted by No. 61 of 1996 s.
+[Section 21B inserted: No. 61 of 1996 s.
 16.]

 21C.
 Procedures cannot be invoked more than once

 (1) After a notice of resolution has been registered under section 21H in respect of a strata scheme, no further notice of resolution may be registered under that section in respect of that scheme.